 The Trust (GM) and Edinburgh: Greyfriars Kirk (Church of Scotland) (GK) have been long term partners in outreach activity in Grassmarket, Edinburgh.
 In 2009, it was agreed that it would be in the best interests of both parties going forward to merge the outreach activity into a new and separate charity.
 To this end, the Grassmarket Community Project (GCP) was incorporated on 16th November 2009, and on 1st July 2010 the outreach activities were transferred from GM & GK.
 In February 2013, the Project moved from temporarily rented premises into refurbished Kirkhouse premises, now the Grassmarket Centre, owned by and leased from GK.
 In 2014, the Trustees donated £250,000 towards the new building works.
-The Trust has since continued to support GCP by means of an annual grant paid in monthly instalments.
-In 2020/21 the Trustees supported GCP with a grant of £42,888, slightly increased from the 2019/20 grants (£40,000).
+The Trust has since continued to support GCP by means of an annual grant paid in quarterly instalments.
+In 2021/22 the Trustees supported GCP with a grant of £35,000.
 The Trustees again decided that it was appropriate to continue to restrict the grant towards the salary costs of the GCP Chief Executive Officer.
-In addition, they had agreed that it was appropriate to use a limited level of reserves to meet this cost if necessary.

-During the period under review, the coronavirus pandemic and resultant lockdowns severely affected the charitable sector, both in its capacity to meet the greatly increased need for its services and in its ability to raise funds to carry out this work.
-Many major fundraising events had to be cancelled and charity income was severely hit.
-The year started with GCP having to suspend all its social enterprises, with the centre closed and with most of its staff on furlough.
-The Trustees wish to highly commend the GCP CEO, staff, Board, and volunteers for the innovative way they have approached the crisis.
-This involved reconfiguring their work to enable them to continue to provide support to vulnerable members through a meal delivery service, socially distanced home visits and telephone calls, an imaginative range of online activities and successfully raising additional funds to help alleviate some of the loss of income.
-During the year, as and when possible under covid regulations, GCP reintroduced onsite member activities within the Centre, including the community meals, whilst maintaining the successful online activities.
-The social enterprises gradually reopened as soon as was possible and new opportunities and contracts were investigated for 2021/22, including the new Coffee Saints café, which will open in 2021 next to the St James' Quarter.
+During the period under review, the coronavirus pandemic and resultant lockdowns and restrictions continued to severely affect the charitable sector, both in its capacity to meet the greatly increased need for its services and in its ability to raise funds to carry out this work.
+Many fundraising events continued to be cancelled or curtailed and charity income remained well below pre-pandemic levels.
+The Trustees wish to highly commend the GCP CEO, staff, Board, and volunteers for the innovative way they have approached these ongoing challenges.
+At the start of the year, GCP had adapted and developed its member support and activities to online provision or where possible outside.
+During the year, as and when possible under covid regulations, GCP continued to reintroduce onsite member activities within the Centre, whilst maintaining some successful online activities.
+The social enterprises reopened as soon as was possible and new opportunities and contracts were investigated.
+The new Coffee Saints café, next to the St James' Quarter, opened in the autumn of 2021 and the Tartan Enterprises moved to premises next to the Centre.
+The building of the Pavilion extension at the Centre began and was completed in June 2022.
+This has allowed some reconfiguration of the Centre providing much need additional space for member's activities and the social enterprises.